nsomniac281/UniversalMediaServer/issue_template.md

    Often in order to help diagnose and fix your issue we need your "debug information".
-We have made it very easy to save and attach it to the forum:
+We have made it very easy to save and attach it to made the issue:

     Start UMS
     Go to the Logs tab